Ropley Horticultural Society

 Space allowed 53cm wide x 46cm deep x 81cm high

-72. "Box of Jewels" – petite (not to exceed 25cm x 25cm x 25cm)
+72. "Last of the Summer Wine" – petite (not to exceed 25cm x 25cm x 25cm)

 73.